uhafner/warnings-ng-plugin-devenv/README.md

 ### Running unit and integration tests

-In order to run the unit and integrations tests of the modules analysis-model and warnings-ng use the provided Run configurations `All in analysis-model`  and `All in warnings-ng`.
+In order to run the unit and integrations tests of the modules analysis-model and warnings-ng use the provided Run configurations `All in [module-name]`.
 These configurations are already configured to record the branch coverage of the corresponding module packages (`Run with Coverage` menu).

 ### Debugging